Communication-Efficient Policy Gradient Methods for Distributed Reinforcement Learning: Introduction

 \subsection{Our contributions}

-Targeting a communication-efficient solver for DRL, we propose a new PG method that we term Lazily Aggregated Policy Gradient (LAPG).
-With judiciously designed communication trigger rules, LAPG is shown capable of: i) achieving the same order of convergence rate (thus iteration complexity) as vanilla PG under standard conditions; and, ii) reducing the communication rounds required to achieve a desirable learning accuracy, when the distributed agents are heterogeneous (meaning reward functions and initial states are not homogeneous).
+Targeting a communication-efficient solver for distributed RL, we propose a new PG method that we term Lazily Aggregated Policy Gradient (LAPG).
+With judiciously designed communication trigger rules, LAPG is shown capable of: i) achieving the same order of convergence rate (thus iteration complexity) as vanilla PG under standard conditions; and, ii) reducing the communication rounds required to achieve a desirable learning accuracy, when the distributed learners are heterogeneous (meaning reward functions and initial states are not homogeneous).
 In certain learning settings, we show that LAPG requires only ${\cal O}(1/M)$ communication of PG with $M$ denoting the number of learners.
-Empirically, we evaluate the performance of LAPG using neural network-parameterized policies on the popular multi-agent RL benchmark for the cooperative navigation task, and corroborate that LAPG can considerably reduce the communication required by PG.
+Empirically, we evaluate the performance of LAPG using neural network-parameterized policies on a popular multi-agent collaborative RL benchmark, the cooperative navigation task, and corroborate that LAPG can considerably reduce the communication required by PG.